Did you know that Belly Binding has a long tradition in postpartum support?

 Bengkung belly binding can be an important part of recovering from childbirth.
 Using cotton, muslin, or silk fabric your abdomen is wrapped snuggly in order to support your body’s natural healing process.

 Belly binding has traditionally been used to provide the postpartum body support to assist the abdominal wall muscle retraction, improves posture, support loosened ligaments and provide support to the torso while vital organs return to their pre-pregnancy size and position.

 Wrapping can be done over your clothes or under using an under wrap.

 When should I get wrapped?

-During our session, I will teach you and your partner (and to other components of your family how wish too) how to wrap your belly with bengkung.
+During our session, I will teach you and your partner (and to other components of your family if you wish too) how to wrap your belly with Bengkung.

 Virgin coconut oil benefits